 - a.
 Cybersecurity, also known as information Assurance (IA), is defined as the prevention of damage to, protection of, and restoration of computers, electronic communications systems, electronic communications services, wire communication, and electronic communication, including information contained therein, to ensure its availability, integrity, authentication, confidentiality, and nonrepudiation.
 HQDA provides annual funding for the MS4X MDEP to support Information Technology (IT) resources and facilitate a sustainment capability for an Information System (IS). - b.
 The DoD defines IT as a means that receives, processes, stores, displays, or transmits DoD information will be acquired, configured, operated, maintained, and disposed of consistent with applicable DoD cybersecurity policies, standards, and architectures.
 The overarching mission of MS4X MDEP is to implement cybersecurity measures to provide IS and computer network security IAW federal law, DoD and Army policies. - c.
-At the IMCOM level, MS4X targets requirements in five categories: - (1) Cybersecurity tools.

-(2) Assessment and Authorization A&).
+IAW Army policies, MS4X targets requirements in five categories: - (4) Cybersecurity tools. - (5) Assessment and Authorization A&).
 Initial A&A is the burden of the operating organization.
-Renewing A&A of command networks and IT systems once operational can be funded by MS4X.

-- (3) Per diem for cybersecurity workforce personnel training. - (4) Technical support personnel to assist the Command cybersecurity program. - (5) Conduct of cybersecurity conferences and workshops. - d.
+Renewing A&A of command networks and IT systems once operational can be funded by MS4X. - (6) Per diem for cybersecurity workforce personnel training. - (7) Technical support personnel to assist the Command cybersecurity program. - (8) Conduct of cybersecurity conferences and workshops. - d.
 MDEP MS4X does not offer or provide resources to build TLA stacks, procure COMSEC devices, and provide IT services, or conduct cyber offensive and defensive operations of training exercises. - e.
 All requests for MS4X funding within these guidelines shall be submitted to the MDEP POC no later than 1 May of the fiscal year of execution.
 All MS4X requirements will be submitted using the Information system Security Program (ISSP) website no later than 1 June of each fiscal year for POM submission. - f.
-The APE for MS4X in FY20 is 1531400000N/P (Non-Pay or Pay).
+The APE for MS4X in FY21 is 1531400000N (Non-Pay).